 Types of Tooth Extraction Procedures

-Dr. Ren will recommend wisdom tooth extraction when needed for long-term oral health.
-We refer wisdom tooth extraction when an impacted tooth needs to be treated with one of our highly recommended oral surgeon colleagues in the area.
+Dr. Ren recommends wisdom tooth extraction when necessary for long-term oral health.
+If you have impacted wisdom teeth, we’ll refer you to one of our highly recommended local oral surgeons.

 Tooth Extraction FAQs